Battle of Guam (1944): Geography

 The island is surrounded by coral reefs varying from 20 to 700 yd wide.
 The northern coastline is fringed with 100 to 600 ft cliffs.
 Beyond is a limestone plateau, broken up by three hills, Mounts Barrigada, Santa Rosa and Machanao.
 The southern part of the island is also fringed with reefs and cliffs, but there are breaks in the reefs and the cliffs are lower.
 The highest peak is Mount Lamlam near the south west coast.
 Running north of it are Mount Alifan, Tenjo, Chachao and Aluyom.
 The best beaches lie in between, around Apra Harbor and Agat Bay.

 Before the war, the harbor was used by United States Navy and PanAm seaplanes; there were no airfields before the Japanese occupation.
-The Japanese built a 4,500 ft airfield on the Orote Peninsula, and a 5,000 ft east of the capital, Agana, was nearing completion in July 1944.
-Work on a third airfield, at Dededo, had not progressed any further than the area being cleared and staked out.
-The average temperature was about 87 F and humidity was 90 percent, with daily rainfall between July and December.
+The Japanese built a 4,500 ft airfield on the Orote Peninsula, and a 5,000 ft airfield east of the capital Agana was nearing completion in July 1944.
+Work on a third airfield at Dededo had not progressed any further than the area being cleared and staked out.
+The average temperature was about 87 F and humidity was 90 percent, with daily rainfall during the rainy season that usually ran from July to November.
 In these months, the unpaved roads became all but impassable.
+Typhoons were not an annual occurrence, but could be devastating; a typhoon in 1900 destroyed most of the crops on the island, and Guam had not fully recovered from a typhoon in 1940.

 The population of Guam in 1941 was about 23,400, of whom 21,500 were Chamorro people, the indigenous people of the Mariana Islands, who were United States nationals, but not citizens.
 The garrison consisted of 400 United States Marine Corps and Navy personnel.
 Most of the population, about 12,500 people, lived in Agana.
 On 10 December 1941, just days after the outbreak of the Pacific War, the Japanese invaded Guam.
-After a short battle the garrison surrendered.
-The Americans on the Guam were taken to Japan.
+After a short battle, the garrison surrendered.
+The Americans on Guam were taken to Japan.
 The diplomats and five Navy nurses were repatriated to the United States in August 1942; the rest remained prisoners of war for the duration.
 Six American sailors initially evaded capture; five were found and executed, but one, George Tweed, remained at large.

 The Chamorro population suffered considerably during the Japanese occupation of Guam.
-When it became clear that the island would soon be invaded, Japanese soldiers committed numerous atrocities.
-For security reasons, they forcibly relocated most of the island's population to internment camps in eastern and southern Guam, most notably Manenggon, that were without food, shelter or sanitation.
+When it became clear the island would soon be invaded, Japanese soldiers committed numerous atrocities.
+For security reasons, they forcibly relocated most of the island's population to internment camps in eastern and southern Guam, most notably Manenggon, which lacked food, shelter or sanitation.
 This saved them from the American preliminary bombardment of the island, although that was not the intent.